w3f/Grant-Milestone-Delivery/evaluations/PRIMIS_Milestone_1_randombishop.md

 - Kusama assets :white_check_mark:
   * NFTs in RMRK2 :warning: one of 2 NFTs I tested with doesn't show the image
   * NFTs in RMRK1 (Could not test because trading on RMRK1 is temporarily disabled)
-- Moonbeam assets: Not tested yet.
+- Moonbeam assets: didn't test, couldn't load the wallet in Metamask.
-- Acala assets :warning:
+- Acala assets
-  * Only ACA is showing
+  * Only ACA is showing :white_check_mark:
+  * aUSD and DOT not showing :warning:
 - Sending and receiving the native tokens in the networks :white_check_mark:
 - it’s unclear which other assets are supported.
 - Transactions triggered from other places don’t show in the app.